 As technology permeates all aspects of work and life, the skills needed to be successful are evolving.
-Simply having in-depth technical knowledge isn’t sufficient and just being equipped with soft, transferable life skills stops one from holistically applying them.
-What’s more important is establishing a balance that will incorporate key aspects from both ends of the spectrum, under the wider umbrella of digital skills.
+However, simply having in-depth technical knowledge isn’t sufficient and just being equipped with soft, transferable life skills stops one from holistically applying them.
+More important is establishing a balance that will incorporate critical aspects from both ends of the spectrum under the broader umbrella of digital skills.

-One desirable quality that employers are looking for in future candidates is the ability to take initiative.
-In other words, this means having agency.
-The World Economic Forum describes taking initiative as a 21st Century Skill and I believe it is one with the ability to blend the hard and soft skills that students will need in order to be successful.
+One desirable quality that employers are looking for in future candidates is the ability to take the initiative.
+In other words, this means having student agency.
+The World Economic Forum describes taking the initiative as a 21st Century Skill.
+I believe it is one with the ability to blend the hard and soft skills that students need to succeed.

 Eric Sheninger defines student agency as:

 Student agency is about empowering kids to own their learning (and school) through greater autonomy.
 It is driven by choice, voice, and advocacy.

 Imagine the kind of professionals we would see if students were encouraged to own their learning, make decisions, take responsibility for their choices, or speak up when they want to learn more.
 Indeed, most of them will be agile, adaptable, curious, extremely resourceful, and entrepreneurial.

 So the question is now, how do you develop agency in students?
 While there isn’t a single correct method, I can share some examples that have come across through my work with schools globally.

 Teachers are the torchbearers of transformation in a classroom and the school.
 Give them the opportunity, time, and resources to break away from the shackles of a highly structured curriculum and encourage them to experiment.
 When teachers are empowered, the students will reap the benefits.

 Involve Students in the Decision Making Process

 When Using Technology, Focus on Competencies and Skills Not Devices